Tracking your contribution

 director's cut has acquired a popular meaning that implies a finished final

-print, officially prepared by the director or with his consent, and usually
+print, officially prepared by the director or with their consent, and usually

 including scenes not included in the original theatrical release.
 Many